Accelerated Master of Arts in Teaching (M.A.T.)

 A primary advantage to pursuing this program is the accelerated nature of the MAT.
 Students may complete MAT coursework as part of the undergraduate career, reducing the cost of earning their master’s because they pay undergraduate tuition for those credits.
 A total of 9 credits toward the MAT may be completed during their senior year.
 Content areas include: math, life science, physical science, English, social studies and world languages.
 The UMaine College of Education and Human Development’s teacher preparation programs are nationally accredited by CAEP, the Council for the Accreditation of Educator Preparation.

-During their senior year, students may enroll in up to 9 credits of graduate-level course credits at the 500-level or above.
-Coursework will count towards the MAT and can count towards their undergraduate degree.
+During your senior year as an undergraduate student, you can enroll in up to 9 credits of graduate-level course credits at the 500-level or above.
+Coursework will count toward the MAT and toward your undergraduate degree.
 Students must earn a B grade or better to be counted toward the MAT degree.
 Over the course of earning the MAT degree, students are permitted a maximum of two 400-level courses in their field or content area.
 Advisors will work with students to design an optimal program.

 Example Program of Study